Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Patient-comments.md

 | type_zib | TS |

 ### Comments
 Element is required in zib, but optional in EHDSPatient.
+Furthermore xtehr requires a complete date of birth; in the zib a vague date (such as only the year) is permitted.

 ## EHDSPatient.maritalStatus